1PhoenixM/avior-service/README.md

 FAQ:

 Q: The interface isn't loading, or reports 0 switches when there are switches connected.
- * A: Especially for OpenDaylight, the web interface is still a little buggy.
+ * A: Especially for OpenDaylight Hydrogen, the web interface is still a little buggy.
 Clearing your web cache and refreshing your browser should fix the issue.

 Q: The Sails server crashes with an ECONN_REFUSED error.
  * A: Close all instances of Avior in the browser and restart the server.
 Be sure to visit localhost:1337 first to select your controller and point Avior at a valid IP address.

+Notes on configuring OpenDaylight Helium SR-1:

+On OpenDaylight Karaf Distribution startup, install the following components:

+> feature:install odl-restconf odl-l2switch-switch odl-mdsal-apidocs odl-dlux-core odl-adsal-compatibility odl-nsf-all odl-openflowplugin-flow-services odl-openflowplugin-flow-services-rest odl-openflowplugin-flow-services-ui

+Once the API servers are running, Avior can poll data from them.

 API: